 If you watched the video above, this machine was able to extract juice from whole celery without chopping.

 One concern for me would be the quality control – to be more specific the juicing screen.
 There was a review that mentioned the screen cracking juicing carrots.
 Aicok did not use Ultem plastic, which could be a factor in terms of durability or lack thereof.

 It does come with a two-year warranty, so that offers some peace of mind.
 However, with that concern in mind, if you’re going to juice a lot of hard stuff like carrots or beet, choose something that uses Ultem components like Kuvings or Omega.

 The best place, the only place you can buy this is in Amazon where it costs less than $120.
 Unfortunately, Amazon does not offer extended warranties for this product.

 To Wrap It Up

-This is another great budget option for folks looking to upgrade their centrifugal juicer.
+This is another excellent budget option for folks looking to upgrade their centrifugal juicer.
 It is cheaper than the SKG and Kuvings whole slow juicer but offers comparable performance and the same wide mouth.

-Just be wary that Aicok does not use Ultem components so there’s a risk of the screen cracking when juicing hard stuff.
+Just be wary that Aicok does not use Ultem components, so there’s a risk of the screen cracking when juicing hard stuff.